RememberOfLife/mirabel/README.md

 * make games,frontends,engines dynamically loadable as plugins
 * engine compatiblity for arbitrary files?
 * how does the built in engine deliver its moves to the enginethread
+* how are options withing the gamestate config window passed?

 # integration workflow